cal-itp/eligibility-server/docs/configuration/settings.md

 These settings configure how the server parses, composes, and validates requests and responses according to the [Eligibility API specification](https://docs.calitp.org/eligibility-api/specification/).

+### `CLIENT_KEY_PATH`

+The path to the Eligibility Verification _client's_ public key, stored as a PEM text file.
+Used to verify the client's request signature, and to encrypt the server's response.

 ### `JWE_CEK_ENC`

 The value used for `enc` in the JOSE header of the [JWE](https://jwcrypto.readthedocs.io/en/latest/jwe.html).